ashfaq1701/sitemap-generator/README.md

 #Sitemap Generator

 This package is a sitemap generator which generates XML sitemap for any given website dynamically.
-It generates sitemap by scraping links from webpages recursively.
+It generates sitemap by scraping all links from webpages recursively.
 But I tried to make it efficient by reducing the number of loops in least possible value.

 #Installation